Learnerships for Agriculture 2023

 How to Apply for Agriculture Learnerships?

-Agriculture learnerships online applications are usually found under the careers tab on a company?s website unless they have a graduate/training page.
-Many companies still make use of printed applications such as the Government.
+Agriculture leadership’s online applications are usually found under the careers tab on a company’s website unless they have a graduate/training page.
+Many companies still make use of printed applications such as Government.
 In such a case the application will be available for download or it will be sent to you through email.
-Once you download the form or receive it via email, it must be printed, completed and either, emailed, posted or hand delivered with certified copies of all required documentation.
+Once you download the form or receive it via email, it must be printed, completed and either, emailed, posted or hand-delivered with certified copies of all required documentation.

 Most learnerships are for a 12-month or 24-month period unless otherwise stipulated.
 Applicants who make the shortlist will be contacted.
-Thus, if you do not hear from the company in 2 ?
-3 months after the closing of applications, you may assume you were not selected for the program.
-Some companies may ask selected applicant to take part in a variety of skills test and more.
+Thus, if you do not hear from the company 2 or 3 months after the closing of applications, you may assume you were not selected for the program.
+Some companies may ask selected applicants to take part in a variety of skills tests and more.